 PingAccess records runtime, administrative server activities, and audit activity in the respective log files contained in the <PA_HOME>/log folder.
-For more information on logging in PingAccess, see the Log configuration section.
+You can find more information on logging in PingAccess in the Log configuration section.

 You can adjust log levels with the Verbose log setting through the administrative console or the administrative API.
-For more information, see:
+You can find more information in the following resources:

-- Learn more about configuring log levels in the administrative console in Configuring verbose logging in the admin console.
-Learn more about configuring log levels in the administrative API in the admin API documentation at https:// <host> : <admin-port> /pa-admin-api/v3/api-docs/. - Learn more about the default categories in Log level category descriptions. - Learn more about creating custom log level categories in Creating custom log level categories.
+• Learn more about configuring log levels in the administrative console in Configuring verbose logging in the admin console.
+Learn more about configuring log levels in the administrative API in the admin API documentation at https:// <host>:<admin-port>/pa-admin-api/v3/api-docs/.

+- Learn more about the default categories in Log level category descriptions. - Learn more about creating custom log level categories in Creating custom log level categories.